Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 - Resource Group
 - Individual Resource

-RBAC is enforced for any action, against any resource, which is initiated by Azure Resource Manager - which is pretty much everything.
+RBAC is enforced for any action initiated by Azure Resource Manager, against any resource.
+Which is pretty much everything.

 ![*DIAGRAM*](https://learn.microsoft.com/en-us/azure/role-based-access-control/media/overview/rbac-overview.png)

-RBAC does not work at the application level, application security it typically handled within the app and/or OS.
+RBAC does not work at the application level, application security is typically handled within the app and/or OS.

 ## Describe Zero Trust model

-Traditional IT operations were based on the assumption that if you were inside the network, you were allowed to be there.
-Commonly only company owned and controlled devices are used, they are domain joined, and if you login to a trusted device with valid credentials, you must be safe.
-Few people worked remotely, it was possible but restricted, and the tools to facilitate it were cumbersome, and introduced lots of administrative overhead (for example, deploying and configuring RADIUS servers).
+Traditional IT operations were based on the assumption that *if you were inside the network, you were allowed to be there*.
+Commonly only company owned and controlled devices were used, they are added to the domain, and if you login to a known device with valid credentials, you must be trusted.
+Few people worked remotely, it was possible but restricted, and the tools to facilitate it were cumbersome.
+Remote working also introduced lots of administrative overhead (for example, deploying and configuring RADIUS servers), so the benefit was rarely worth it.

 However, the modern technology workforce has changed, COVID forced the adoption of remote working.
 People are now using their own devices significantly more, they are working from home, from shared workspaces (e.g. WeWork), coffee shops, on the train, basically anywhere.